jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Change List:**
 * Adds a Tesla combination to the X-02 armor records
-* Injects a standard X-02 power armor set for Gunners into Power Armored Enemies
+* Injects a standard X-02 power armor set for Gunners into Power Armor to the People
-* Injects a Tesla X-02 power armor set for Legendary Gunners into Power Armored Enemies Extended
+* Injects a Tesla X-02 power armor set for Legendary Gunners into Power Armor to the People
 * Adds the legendary effects to the naming rules for Enclave X-02 Power Armor
-* Injects Enclave X-02 Power Armor into the legendary drop lists in Legendary Power Armor Pieces
+* Injects Enclave X-02 Power Armor into the legendary drop lists in Power Armor to the People

 **Compatibility:**
 * Requires a patch for Some Assembly Required (included in the installer)